nytud/HunTag3/README.md

 The flexibility of Huntag comes from the fact that it will generate any kind of features from the input data given the **appropriate python functions** (please refer to features.py and the config files).
 Several dozens of features used regularly in NLP tasks are already implemented in the file features.py, however the user is encouraged to add any number of her own.

-Once the desired features are implemented, a data set and a configuration file containing the list of feature functions to be used are all HunTag needs to perform training and tagging.
+Once the desired features are implemented, a data set and a configuration file containing the list of feature functions to be used are all HunTag needs (not counting the data) to perform training and tagging.

 # Config file
 The configuration file lists the features that are to be used for a given task.
 The feature file may start with a command specifying the default radius for features.
 This is non-mandatory.
 Example: